Girl Hiking and Enjoying the Mountain Views, Castries, St. Lucia

 ● Learn more about the top Southern Caribbean islands to visit.

-Aruba: History, Culture And Cuisine
+Aruba: History, Culture and Cuisine

 Aruba isn’t just a beach destination; it’s a cultural hub with culinary diversity and rugged desert landscapes.

-When you think of the island of Aruba, your thoughts may turn to white-sand beaches and turquoise waters.
+When you think of Aruba, your thoughts may turn to white-sand beaches and turquoise waters.
 The diverse country is also home to people from more than 90 different countries, including Haiti, the Dominican Republic and Colombia.
 This melting pot has greatly influenced the cuisine and culture of Aruba, making it one of the best Southern Caribbean islands to visit.

 Mouthwatering Aruban Food